 The timeframe of filing a personal injury claim for the losses and injuries you sustained in a limo crash is two years from the time the accident took place.
 If you are bringing a property damage claim because your personal property was destroyed in the accident, then you have three years from the time the accident happened to do so.
 If the at-fault party is a government organization, you will have only six months from when the crash occurred to file your claim.
 If the government entity denies your claim, then you have another six months from the denial date to bring another claim.

 Should you miss the deadline to file your claim, the chances of getting positive results after filing may be slim.
 For instance, the judge could dismiss your case, and your possibility of being compensated will be lost.

-Find a Limousine Accident Personal Injury Attorney Near Me
+Find a Los Angeles Car Accident Attorney Near Me